hsluv/hsluv/README.md

 # Testing

 Run `npm install` and `npm test`.
-Try `coffee test/snapshot.coffee` to generate a JSON file of the entire gamut to be used for debugging and regression tests.
+Try `node test/snapshot.js` to generate a JSON file of the entire gamut to be used for debugging and regression tests.
 The format of the file is as follows:

     {
       "#000000": {